tarwn/lessthandot-hugo/blogs/content/posts/2008-06-10-do-you-have-any-questions-for-paul-niels.md

 [Interview With Joe Celko About The Forthcoming Book Thinking In Sets][11]

-So if you have any questions, then leave a comment and I&#8217;ll make sure that I ask them these questions.
+So if you have any questions, then leave a comment and I'll make sure that I ask them these questions.

  [1]: http://www.amazon.com/gp/product/0764542567/104-9560314-1143159?ie=UTF8&tag=sql08-20&linkCode=xm2&camp=1789&creativeASIN=0764542567
  [2]: http://www.amazon.com/gp/product/1590595297/102-1687136-8876917?ie=UTF8&tag=sql08-20&linkCode=xm2&camp=1789&creativeASIN=1590595297